Skogarmadr/bachelor-thesis/chapters/03-ethereum.md

 ### Structs

 Solidity provides a way to define new types in the form of structs.
 A struct in solidity is just a custom type.
 A struct is defined with a name and associated properties inside as variables.
-Implementation of a struct is shown in the following listing \ref{struct}:
+Implementation of a struct is shown in the following listing \ref{lst:struct}:

 \begin{minipage}{\linewidth}\centering
 \lstinputlisting[caption={[Example of a struct type] Example of a struct type Voter which has several variables inside.}, label=lst:struct,language=solidity]{lst/struct.sol}